DIAGNijmegen/website-content/content/pages/vacancies/quality-control.md

 people: Marina D'Amato, Francesco Ciompi
 description: Development of a deep learning algorithm for automated whole-slide pathology image analysis and quality control

+## Reimbursement
+This is an AI for Health MSc project.
+Students are eligible to receive a monthly reimbursement of €500,- for a period of six months.
+For more information please read the [requirements](https://www.ai-for-health.nl/requirements).

 ## Clinical Problem
 In an AI-powered digital pathology workflow, the process of going from glass slide to digitization and analysis with artificial intelligence suffers from two main problems.